-- i.
+i.
 Faculty responsibilities include service to one's department, program, or other academic unit, and to the university.
-The Academic Deans, the VP of the Rabb School and department chairs, or their equivalents, should consult to ensure that university service is equitably distributed. - ii.
+The Academic Deans and department chairs, or their equivalents, should consult to ensure that university service is equitably distributed.

+ii.
 University service includes service on ad hoc review committees and on the Tenured Promotions Committee for appointments, tenure, and promotion, as defined in this Handbook (see section V.A.4.b.i.(6) and (7), below).
 Faculty are responsible for maintaining the confidentiality of ad hoc committee and the Tenured Promotions Committee deliberations.